May 6, 2026, 1:03 pm | Read time: 4 minutes

 Passengers usually find out whether boarding will be via jet bridge, bus, or on foot only at the gate.
 The ticket class plays little role in this.
 While passengers with priority boarding typically board first, whether you booked economy or business class doesn’t determine how you get onto the plane.

 Even with expensive tickets, a bus might be waiting.
 “When it’s busy, capacities aren’t sufficient,” says Schellenberg.
-Especially at major hubs with many simultaneous departures, smaller aircraft often have to resort to remote positions.
+Especially at large hubs with many simultaneous departures, smaller aircraft often have to resort to remote positions.

 Pros and Cons of Bus Boarding